What Is a Non-Recourse Loan for a Self-Directed IRA?

 A non-recourse loan is a popular strategy that can help you grow your self-directed IRA.
 How well you live in your retirement years depends on what you do with your money today.
 Let's look at how this loan works and the benefits it provides real estate IRA investors.

-You're familiar with a recourse loan.
+You've likely heard about a recourse loan.
 It is a traditional loan where the borrower puts up collateral for the lender to secure the loan.
 Recourse loans reduce the bank's risk.
-For example, if the borrower doesn't pay, the lender doesn't just take the property but can go after other personals assets to satisfy any outstanding loan balance.
+For example, if the borrower doesn't pay, the lender doesn't just take the property but can go after other personal assets to satisfy any outstanding loan balance.

-For example, an auto loan is a recourse loan.
-The lender can repossess and sell the auto to recover the debt if the borrower defaults on the loan payment.
+An auto loan is a type of recourse loan.
+The lender can repossess and sell the vehicle to recover the debt if the borrower defaults on the loan payment.
 If the car sells for less than the loan balance, the bank can sue the borrower for the money owed, forcing the borrower to liquidate other assets to settle the loan.

 Another example of a recourse loan is a home loan or mortgage loan.
 If the borrower defaults, the lender can seize the property (state laws may vary).
-Also, recourse loans have a personal guarantee.
-This means that you are personally liable for the outstanding debt.
+Recourse loans have a personal guarantee, this means you are personally liable for the outstanding debt.

 What Is a Non-Recourse Loan?

-Non recourse loans favor the borrower because their personal finances aren't at risk, there is no personal liability.
+Non-recourse loans favor the borrower because their personal finances aren't at risk for liquidation to repay the faulted loan, there is no personal liability.
 The lender or bank cannot take legal action against the borrower.
-Usually, the borrower's credit score is not impacted with this type of nonrecourse debt either.
+Usually, the borrower's credit score is not impacted with this type of non-recourse debt either.

-Because the bank takes the hit, these loans usually have a higher interest rate and strict borrowing prerequisites the borrower must meet for the self directed retirement plan to obtain the loan.
-The loan term may also be different than what you may be familiar with, and the mortgaged property must have positive cash flow.
+Because the bank takes the hit, these loans usually have a higher interest rate and strict borrowing prerequisites the borrower must meet for the self-directed retirement plan to obtain the loan.
+The loan terms may also be different than what is considered common and the mortgaged property must have positive cash flow.

 Another important thing to keep in mind with these types of loans is that your IRA may generate taxable income.
 This taxable income (UDFI) is explained in detail here.